 Institution-owned devices are purchased by the organization from Apple or a participating Apple Authorized Reseller or carrier.
-If a device is provided to each user, this is referred to as a one-to-one deployment.
+If a device is provided to each user, this is referred to as an assigned deployment.
 Devices can also be shared and rotated among users, which is referred to as a shared deployment.
-Institutionally owned devices can be deployed using Automated Device Enrolment as described in the "Shared deployment" section below.
+Institutionally owned devices can be deployed using Automated Device Enrollment as described in the following "Shared deployment" section.